Skip to main content

 TL;DR

-Pixorr is a 5-person SEO agency based in Toronto managing 42 client accounts across e-commerce, SaaS, and local service businesses.
-Their client roster includes Shopify stores, WordPress sites, and a handful of custom-built platforms.
-Before automation, their monthly reporting cycle consumed a full work week.
+Pixorr is a 5-person SEO agency in Toronto running 42 client accounts across e-commerce, SaaS, and local service brands.
+Before automation, a single monthly cycle consumed a full work week.
+Each report touched four tools, two humans, and a pile of manual copy-paste that scaled linearly with the client roster.

 StepToolTime per client